Skip site navigation (1)Skip section navigation (2)

 algorithms.
 For AH, this includes an integrity algorithm and an

-optional Diffie-Hellman group.
-If a DH group is specified,
+optional key exchange method.
+If a KE method is specified,

 CHILD_SA/Quick Mode rekeying and initial negotiation uses a sep-

-arate Diffie-Hellman exchange using the specified group (refer
+arate key exchange using the negotiated method (refer to

 in a single proposal, from which one gets selected.
-In IKEv1,
+For IKEv1,

 only one algorithm per kind is allowed per proposal, more algo-